Jackiemesser/Autonomous-UAVs/README.md

 # Autonomous-Drones
 List of open-source algorithms and resources for UAVs.
-This list is a work in progress and may contain incomplete or wrong information.
+The list is a work in progress, so some information may be wrong and lots of useful resources are still missing.

 ## Perception